Museum Artifact: Peppy Thrill Punch Board Game, 1939

 And that was that.
 Roughly 40 years after Charles Brewer patented his handy new breed of “vending device,” the party was officially coming to an end.

 Charles himself wasn’t around to see it.
 He had died in 1933, and son Kenneth had followed 10 years later.
-This left the responsibility to Nelson and Everett Brewer to determine a next course of action in the wake of their run in with the FTC.
+This left the responsibility to Nelson and Everett Brewer to determine a next course of action in the wake of their run-in with the FTC.

-In 1946, Berkowitz worked out a deal to purchase the in-limbo Brewer & Sons business for a song, keeping the factory on Harvard Avenue and renaming it the Bee-Jay Products Company, Inc. Through some sort of legal tap dance, Bee-Jay continued to make and sell punchboards at the plant until 1952, when yet another FTC cease-and-desist order forced them to condense the business into other less regulated gambling paraphernalia like "fish bowl games" and "tip books."
+In 1946, Berkowitz worked out a deal to purchase the in-limbo Brewer & Sons business for a song, keeping the plant on Harvard Avenue and renaming it the Bee-Jay Products Company, Inc. Through some sort of legal tap dance, Bee-Jay continued to make and sell punchboards at the factory until 1952, when yet another FTC cease-and-desist order forced them to condense the business into other less regulated gambling paraphernalia like “fish bowl games” and “tip books.”